author

 by T. R. (Thomas Radford) Agg

-Born in Fairfield, Iowa, on May 17, 1878, Thomas Radford Agg studied at Iowa State College and earned a B.S. in electrical engineering in 1905.
-He later joined the faculty there, serving first as an assistant professor and then as a professor of civil engineering, with a focus on highway engineering.
+Born in Fairfield, Iowa, on May 17, 1878, Thomas Radford Agg studied at Iowa State College, earning a B.S. in electrical engineering in 1905 and a professional degree in civil engineering in 1914.
+He went on to build a long career at Iowa State, serving first as an assistant professor and then, from 1916 to 1946, as a professor of civil engineering.